kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 ## Challenge 1: FInd a team team ⛰️

-> **Description:** For the next challenge, you will need a teamneed a team.
-In this challenge, you will Use the [#help-python](https://discord.com/channels/866676763450933258/928692856426729493) channel in Discord to start a thread and find a team of 3 to work on the next challenge.
+> **Description:** For the next challenge, you will need a team.
+In this challenge, you will use the [#help-python](https://discord.com/channels/866676763450933258/928692856426729493) channel in Discord to start a thread and find a team of 3 to work on the next challenge.

 1. Open the **[#help-python](https://discord.com/channels/866676763450933258/928692856426729493)** channel in Discord